Federal loans typically have better interest rates and terms, so we encourage you to investigate your federal borrowing options first.

-If you have already borrowed your maximum Federal Direct Loan amounts for this year and still need to borrow additional funds, a private student loan might be an option for you.
+If you already have borrowed your maximum Federal Direct Loan amount for this year and need to borrow additional funds, a private student loan might be an option.

 Private student loans are not part of the federal student loan program and require a credit check.
 You may borrow private loans from any lender you choose.
-Some private loans are only open to students taking credit classes, but others will consider continuing education (noncredit) students.
+Some private loans are open only to students taking credit classes, but others will consider continuing education (noncredit) students as well.